Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

-\subparagraph{\textit{Marker Visibility:}} Each marker type uses distinct visual encoding: \begin{itemize} \item \textbf{Red squares}: Circuit breakers (active connections) \item \textbf{Text labels}: Directional indicators (L\_i\_j\_direction) \item \textbf{Blue markers}: CPs (boundary alignment) \end{itemize} \subparagraph{\textit{Spatial Reasoning:}} The arrangement leverages spatial relationships encoded in directional markers.
+\textbf{Spatial Reasoning:} The arrangement leverages spatial relationships encoded in directional markers.
 For instance, $\text{L}1\_2\_\text{S}$ indicates bus 1 connects to bus 2 via the southern boundary, requiring the segment containing bus 2 to be placed south of the segment containing bus 1.
 A sample of an HMI screen segment with and without the SoM-GI method is represented in Fig.~\ref{SoM-GI_rules}.
 As can be seen, there are different indicators to enhance the understanding of the PF analysis in an HMI screen according to the transmission lines, CPs at edges/boundaries, CB markers, and load markers.
-The similar SoM-GI approach can be applied to other segments.
+The analogous SoM-GI methodology is applicable and can be extended to be utilized across a diverse range of sectors and segments, allowing for a comprehensive and interdisciplinary approach within various fields of study.

+Finally, according to the provided information, the following recommendations/rules are crafted to train the GPT model in addition to the technical parts of PF analysis, as shown in the following box: \begin{mdframed}[] \textbf{Recommendations/Rules for the training process}